 What Is a Treatment Like?

 Then, you will be instructed on how you need to be positioned for the treatment.
-In most cases you will be fully clothed, but in the event you need to undress, the acupuncturist will step out to allow you to disrobe and lie under the treatment table sheets.
+In most cases, you will be fully clothed, but in the event you need to undress, the acupuncture provider will step out to allow you to disrobe and lie under the treatment table sheets.

-The acupuncturist will create a point prescription, which will typically include 10-20 points; most of which are located below the elbows & knees.
+The acupuncture provider will create a point prescription, which will typically include 10-20 points; most of which are located below the elbows & knees.

 Once all the needles are positioned, you will be left to relax for 20-30min.
-The acupuncturist may return to reposition or stimulate the needles.
+The acupuncture provider may return to reposition or stimulate the needles.

 Once the treatment is complete, the needles will be removed and disposed of, and you will be ready to go!